adamdicarlo/elm-pages-ansi-codes-sscce/README.md

 ```

-Which shows ANSI escape codes in the `FatalError` body string.
+This output shows ANSI escape codes in the `FatalError` body string.

 See [Route.Foobar.data](./app/Route/Foobar.elm#L98)